hungrypc/notes/root/ruby/ruby.md

   { username: "heisenberg", password: "pass5" },
 ]

+# authentication method to check and verify if username/password combination exists
 def auth_user(username, password, list_of_users)
   list_of_users.each do |user_record|
     if user_record[:username] == username && user_record[:password] == password